UN: World facing largest humanitarian crisis since 1945

 (CNN)Somalia and three other countries desperately need aid to save more than 20 million people from starvation and diseases, the United Nations said.

-UN humanitarian chief Stephen O'Brien pleaded with the world to come to the rescue of Kenya, Yemen, South Sudan and Somalia.
+The UN pleaded with the world to come to the rescue of Yemen, South Sudan, Somalia and northeast Nigeria.

 "We stand at a critical point in history.
-Already at the beginning of the year we are facing the largest humanitarian crisis since the creation of the UN," he said Friday.
+Already at the beginning of the year we are facing the largest humanitarian crisis since the creation of the UN," UN humanitarian chief Stephen O'Brien said Friday.

 "Now, more than 20 million people across four countries face starvation and famine.
 Without collective and coordinated global efforts, people will simply starve to death.
 Many more will suffer and die from disease."

-Note: Correction: A previous version of this article incorrectly listed the four countries the UN says face a famine risk.
-The countries are Somalia, South Sudan, Yemen and Nigeria.